2025 Nepal Kabaddi League

 This was the first season of the Nepal Kabaddi League.
-In this league, teams represent six different cities of the country: Kathmandu, Pokhara, Dhangadhi, Biratnagar, Butwal, and Janakpur.
-All the matches of the first season will be held at the covered hall of Dasharath Stadium in Tripureshwar, Kathmandu.
+Teams represented six cities in Nepal: Kathmandu, Pokhara, Dhangadhi, Biratnagar, Butwal, and Janakpur.
+All matches were held at the Nepal Sports Council Covered Hall of Dasharath Stadium in Tripureshwar, Kathmandu.

-Janakpur Knights became the champions for the maiden season of NKL after defeated Kathmandu Mavericks.
+Janakpur Knights became the champions of the inaugural season, defeating Kathmandu Mavericks in the final by 43 – 41.

-Teams and Squads
+Squads

-This is the final squad for Nepal Kabaddi League 2025.
+This was the final squad for Nepal Kabaddi League 2025.